tarwn/lessthandot-hugo/blogs/content/posts/2010-12-23-2010-a-year-in-stats-browsers-smartphone.md

   </table>
 </div>

-That is it for this post&#8230;what are your predictions for the next year&#8230;what will Chrome, Android and iPad end up at.
+That is it for this post…what are your predictions for the next year…what will Chrome, Android and iPad end up at.
 What about windows phone 7..will that platform have a chance?
-Let me know in the comments&#8230;
+Let me know in the comments…